 By researching the castle’s history it was found that the rooms had been the prison of Queen Joan of Navarre, Henry V’s stepmother and had been accused of witchcraft by her husband.

 With a wealth of information available on time slips in books and the internet, many of the cases quoted are often quite old and occurred at least thirty years ago.
-Once case that has recently come to public attention is that of an off duty policeman.
+One story that happened recently is that of an off-duty policeman.

 In July 1996, in Liverpool’s Bold Street, did an off duty Merseyside Policeman inadvertently travelled back in time?
 While shopping with his wife in the city centre, one Saturday afternoon, Frank and his wife split up to buy from different shops, Carol his wife went to Dillon’s Bookshop, while Frank went to a local record store.

-A small 1950’s box van crossed in front of Frank, honking his horn in its progress.
+A small 1950’s box van crossed in front of Frank as he crossed Bold Street, honking his horn in its progress.
 The van’s livery stated it was from “Caplan’s”.
 He looked down to his feet, and realised he was stood in the middle of the road.
-Frank crossed the road and saw that ‘Dillon’s Book Store’ now had a ‘Cripps’ signage over its entrances and moreover, the shop was selling women’s handbags and shoes rather than books.
+Frank crossed the road and saw that ‘Dillon’s Book Store’ now had old fashioned ‘Cripps’ signage over its entrances and moreover, the shop was selling women’s handbags and shoes rather than books.

-Looking around the street, Frank realised that the people he could see were dressed in the fashions from the 1940’s but strangely a young woman in her 20’s walked past him with a popular brand named handbag.
+Looking around the street, he realised that the people he could see were dressed in the fashions from the 1940’s but strangely a young woman in her 20’s walked past him with a popular brand name handbag.
 This reassured him that he was partially in 1996; he smiled at the girl as she walked past and entered ‘Cripps’.

 As he followed her into the store, the interior of the building changed in a flash to that of Dillon’s Bookshop in 1996.
 Frank questioned the young woman who had entered with him into ‘Cripps’, she confirmed that she too thought the shop was a clothes shop rather than a bookshop.